misterwalter/regents-tarot/README.md

 The diviner then draws the six icons in much the same fashion, with the exception that the learner and diviner should work together to interpret the cards in between each drawing.
 Each of the signs both changes, and is changed by, the actors that it touches.
 In this way, the 1st Icon affects only the follower directly, but the 2nd sign affects both the follower and the broken.
 These changes are sometimes representative of a chronological story, but not always.

 ### Actors
+- **The Broken**: Weak, but driven.
+Willing to act, but unable to see how.
+Often consumed by success or failure.

+- **The Friends**: Synergy and Loyalty, in service of a goal.
+Can be divided to their detriment.

+- **The Lonely**: Independence at the cost of isolation and starvation.
+Spiritual or physical decrepitude.

+- **The Lovers**: Loyalty and mutual support, with codependency that sustains.
+Unaware of the world beyond eachother.

+- **The Loyal**: Pious and virtuous.
+Unites and divides.
+Blind to their own flaws.

+- **The Martyr**: Power, duty, and suffering.
+Lives well, suffers long, dies young.

 - **The Paladin**: Powerful and righteous.
 Destroys their enemies.
-Can be cruel and stupid.
+Cruel and stupid.

 - **The Scholar**: Intellectual and good hearted.
 Solves problems.
-Can be weak and unwise.
+Weak and unwise.

-- **The Loyal**: Pious and virtuous.
-Unites and divides.
-Can be blind to their own flaws.

 ### Icons

+- **Blood**: A gift or exchange of health or life.

+- **Eyes**: Vision and knowledge, guidance against treachery.

+- **Fire**: A Sacrifice, perhaps freely given, perhaps bitterly extracted.

+- **Harvest**: A reaping.
+A great loss for a greater gain.

+- **Haze**: Mistaken senses or instincts.
+Simple, accidental, or incidental deceptions.

-- **The Light**: Total transformation, an annihilation of what once was.
+- **Light**: Total transformation, an annihilation of what once was.
 A replacement.

-- **The Fire**: A Sacrifice, perhaps freely given, perhaps bitterly extracted.

-- **The Eyes**: Vision and knowledge, guidance against treachery.

-- **The Blood**: A gift or exchange of health or life.

-- **The Smile**: Friendship, courtship, trust.
+- **Many**: Home and family.
+Responsibility towards dependents.

-- **The Mask**: Deception, often elaborate.
+- **Mask**: Deception, often elaborate.

+- **Salve**: Restoration and healing.
+A return to comfort and health.

+- **Smile**: Friendship, courtship, trust.

+- **Worms**: Transformative failure.
+What should have been becomes something else.

 ### Doing Without Cards
-If you lack a full set of triangualr cards, but still desire guidance, it is acceptable to roll dice or draw other cards, and apply those results to a table of cards here.
+If you lack a full set of triangualar cards, but still desire guidance, it is acceptable to roll dice or draw other cards, and apply those results to a table of cards here.
 Just be sure that you don't use any card more than once in a single reading.